Oluwapelumi99/Yoga-Club/README.md

 <li>This classes page can be assessed by clicking the attributed nav icon in the header.</li>
 <li>A background image has also been added to the page to make it more visually pleasing.</li>
 <li>A background color has been placed on top of the video and set to transparent this is to ensure the video is visible and to provide a contrast between the text and video so the texts on the video can also be visible.</li>
+<li>A media query has been added to the background-video to set it to not play automatically on devices that have been set to not play videos.
+A screenshot is added above.</li>

 ### .
 Register page